fleetdm/fleet/docs/Deploying/Configuration.md

 ##### osquery_enable_async_host_processing

 **Experimental feature**.
 Enable asynchronous processing of hosts query results.
 Currently, only supported for label query execution and policy membership results.
-This may improve performance and CPU usage of the fleet instances and MySQL database servers for setups with a large number of hosts, while requiring more resources from Redis server(s).
+This may improve performance and CPU usage of the Fleet instances and MySQL database servers for setups with a large number of hosts, while requiring more resources from Redis server(s).

 Note that currently, if both the failing policies webhook *and* this `osquery.enable_async_host_processing` option are set, some failing policies webhooks could be missing (some transitions from succeeding to failing or vice-versa could happen without triggering a webhook request).